jrpotter/notebook/notes/computability/turing.md

 ### Enumerators

 An **enumerator** is a variant of a Turing machine.
 Like a Turing machine, it has an infinite tape and a finite state control.
 Unlike a Turing machine, it also has a printer as an output device for printing strings.
 It begins with a blank input tape and prints the strings, one at a time, in its corresponding language.

+Enumerators are equivalent in power to Turing machines.

 %%ANKI
 Cloze